yunbeizhang/Awesome-Visual-Prompt-Tuning/README.md

 ### VPT at Test-Time (Test-Time Adaptation)
 <a name="vpt-at-test-time-test-time-adaptation"></a>
-*Papers focusing on adapting models using prompts on new data encountered during inference.*
+*Papers focusing on adapting models using prompts on new data encountered during inference.
+This setting is particularly challenging as it is often fully **unsupervised**, requiring adaptation without access to ground-truth labels.*
 | Title | Venue | Year | Keywords |
 | :---- | :---- | :--- | :--------------- |
 |       |       |      |                  |

 ### Grey/Black-Box VPT
 <a name="greyblack-box-vpt"></a>
-*Applying VPT techniques when access to model weights or gradients is limited or unavailable.*
+*Applying VPT techniques when access to model weights or gradients is limited or unavailable.
+A key feature here is the reliance on **gradient-free** methods (e.g., Zeroth-Order Optimization - ZOO) to optimize prompts when backpropagation is not possible.*
 | Title | Venue | Year | Keywords |
 | :---- | :---- | :--- | :--------------- |
 |       |       |      |                  |